Capture Post-it® Notes into Evernote

-- iPod Touch, earlier iPhone and iPad models, and Windows phones: The camera is on manual capture mode, by default.
+- iPod Touch, and earlier iPhone and iPad models: The camera is on manual capture mode, by default.
 Tap the shutter button to snap a photo.

 - Newer iOS devices: By default, the camera starts in auto-mode and captures the photo automatically.
 Tap the lined paper image at the top of the screen to switch to manual capture mode.